 Christmas to me is all about spending time with loved ones and being cosy in our nice warm homes.
-But sometimes it can be difficult to come up with ideas on what to do together this year when our options are a little more limited than usual.
+But sometimes it can be difficult to come up with ideas on what to do together.
 To help I’ve put together my top 12 fun and easy Christmas activities you can do at home or nearby.

 1. Hot chocolate bar

 I think everyone loves hot chocolate.
 It’s such a delicious drink to get warmed up and perfect for adults and children.
 This year why not make it into an extra special treat by creating a hot chocolate bar.

 First of all, you need a hot chocolate drink.
 Shop bought hot chocolate powder can be great, though if you want to be more adventurous you could try making your own.
 Here is a great recipe if you want to give a go (Homemade hot chocolate recipe – BBC Good Food).
 If you do make your own, you can keep it nice and warm by keeping it in a slow cooker.

 The second step is to add your toppings.
 Get together your favourite toppings like mini chocolate chips, mini gingerbread men, sprinklers, mini marshmallows, whipped cream and caramel sauce.
 The possibilities are truly endless!

 Get into the festive spirit by wearing your favourite (or most funny/hideous) Christmas jumpers.
 You can even have a go at making your own using art supplies you have around the house.
 You can use old bits of tinsel, drawn on cardboard, use felt or cut up old clothes to make something fabulous and festive to wear.

 I don’t know about you, but I love gingerbread and even better when it’s a gingerbread house.